risk-first/website/introduction/Risk-Theory.md

 First, we have the notion that Risks are discrete events, again.
 Some risks _are_ (like gambling on a horse race), but most _aren't_.
 In the [Dinner Party](A-Simple-Scenario), for example, bad preparation is going to mean a _worse_ time for everyone, but how good a time you're having is a spectrum, it doesn't divide neatly into just "good" or "bad".

-Second, the opposite of "Risk Management" (or trying to minimize the "Downside") is either "Upside Risk Management", (trying to maximise the good things happening), or it's trying to make as many bad things happen as possible.
+Second, the opposite of "Risk Management" (or trying to minimise the "Down-side") is either "Upside Risk Management", (trying to maximise the good things happening), or it's trying to make as many bad things happen as possible.
 Humans tend to be optimists (especially when there are lots of [Hidden Risks](Glossary#hidden-risk)), hence our focus on Downside Risk.
 Sometimes though, it's good to stand back and look at a scenario and think:  am I capturing all the Upside Risk here?

 Finally, Crisis Management is _still just Risk Management_:  the crisis (Earthquake, whatever) has _happened_.
 You can't manage it because it's in the past.
 All you can do is Risk Manage the future (minimize further casualties and human suffering, for example).